ktap/ktap/doc/tutorial.md

      libelf is required for resolving symbols to addresses in DSO, and for SDT.

-Note that those configurations should always be enabled in Linux distribution, like REHL, Fedora, Ubuntu, etc.
+Note that those configurations should always be enabled in Linux distribution, like RHEL, Fedora, Ubuntu, etc.

-1. Clone ktap from github
+1. Clone ktap from GitHub

         $ git clone http://github.com/ktap/ktap.git
-2. Compiling ktap
+2. Compile ktap

         $ cd ktap
         $ make       #generate ktapvm kernel module and ktap binary
 3. Load ktapvm kernel module(make sure debugfs mounted)

         $ make load  #need to be root or have sudo access
-4. Running ktap
+4. Run ktap

         $ ./ktap samples/helloworld.kp